-"(4) the combined gross income for the taxable year of a husband and wife living together exceeds the combined amount of the personal exemptions authorized as of July 1, 1975, for the taxpayer and the spouse of the taxpayer by subsection (b) of section 151 of the Internal Revenue Code of 1954, or the combined gross sales or gross receipts from any trade or business, other than an unincorporated business subject to tax under title VIII of this article, exceeds \$5,000, regardless of the amount of their gross inan individual) for-
+"(4) the combined gross income for the taxable year of a husband and wife living together exceeds the combined amount of the personal exemptions authorized as of July 1, 1975, for the taxpayer and the spouse of the taxpayer by subsection (b) of section 151 of the Internal Revenue Code of 1954. or the combined gross sales or gross receipts from any trade or business, other than an unincorporated business subject to tax under tille VIII of this article, exceeds \$5,000, regardless of the amount of their gross income.

-"(b) FIDUCIARIES .- Every flduciary (except a receiver appointed by authority of law in possession of only part of the property of ternal Revenue Code of 1954; "(3) every estate for which he acts, the gross income of which for the taxable year year is in excess of its personal exemption, which is equivalent to the personal exemption authorized for an individual as of July 1, 1975, by subsection (b) of section 151 of the Internal Revenue Code of 1954; or
+"(b) FIDUCIARIES .- Every fiduciary (except a receiver appointed by authority of law in possession of only part of the property of an individual) forgross income of which for the taxable year year is in excess of its personal exemption, which is equivalent to the personal exemp-tion authorized for an individual as of July ?, 1975, by subsection (b) of section 151 of the Internal Revenue Code of 1954; or